Pre-Med/Pre-Health

 There are no preferred majors required to apply to medical school or to a graduate program in the health sciences.
 However, all graduate-level medical or health science degrees require you to fulfill specific course requirements in order to be a competitive applicant for admission.
 You may major in any academic program and fulfill the course requirements for medical school or graduate programs in the health sciences by completing a double major or adding a minor to your course of study.

-The most common majors for students interesting in pursuing medical school or graduate programs in the health sciences include biology, biochemistry, biomedical sciences, biomedical engineering, chemical engineering, chemistry, exercise science, global public health, neuroscience, nutritional sciences, and the individualized program.
+The most common majors for students interested in pursuing medical school or graduate programs in the health sciences include biology, biochemistry, biomedical sciences, biomedical engineering, chemical engineering, chemistry, exercise science, global public health, neuroscience, nutritional sciences, and the individualized program.
 But again, graduate programs in medicine and health care accept students from all academic majors, including the humanities, the arts, and design.
 As you consider your academic major, select one that allows you to complete the necessary prerequisite courses for admission to your chosen medical program.
+Explore RIT’s majors in the health professions and medical sciences, majors in science and math, or any of RIT majors.

 Recent Medical School and Health Science Graduate Program Acceptances